zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

             break
     ```

-1. Save the changes, and review the code you just added.
+1. Review the code you just entered.
 The code monitors the call to the agent.
 The `run.status` changes to `requires_action` if the agent determines it needs to use the function tool to process the request.

+    The code monitors the call to the agent.
+The `run.status` changes to `requires_action` if the agent determines it needs to use the function tool to process the request.
+Otherwise the agent processes the request

     When it processes the request, the code:

     * Retrieves the function names and required arguments from the defined tools.
     * Determines which function to run and includes the arguments required by the function
     * Submits the output back to the agent

+1. Use the **CTRL+S** command to save the changes, and then **CTRL+Q** to exit the editor.

 ### Run the application